mileswatson/assorted-projects/README.md

 [Here](https://repl.it/@teamproject/GameOfLife)

 ## Compiler (Python)
 POCCL = Proof Of Concept Compiled Language.
 Beginning of explanation in a separate repo.
+It will compile code to NASM, use the NASM assembler, then link with GCC (might be able to get C interoperability working, fingers crossed).

 [Not finished yet, please don't judge.](https://repl.it/@mileswatson/POCCL)